 HIST 110 Western Civilization to 1648

 3 hours.
-Course is a survey of Western civilization from the ancient world through the Reformation and religious wars, including attention to the origins and development of religious, political and economic life and ideas.
+A survey of Western civilization from the ancient world through the Reformation and religious wars, including attention to the origins and development of religious, political, and economic life and ideas.

 HIST 120 Western Civilization from 1648